Norway in the Junior Eurovision Song Contest: History

+In May 2023, the EBU talked about how they can work to remove pressure on the participants from Junior Eurovision for the first time since 2005 in hopes that the Nordic broadcasters, including NRK, would approve.
+Later that year in October, the EBU launched a child safety and protection protocol that aims to remove pressure, in hopes of bringing back the Nordic countries in 2024 and beyond.
+Despite this, on 4 January 2024, NRK confirmed Norway would not return in 2024.
+However, three days later it was confirmed that Norway would be evaluating a potential return in 2025, with the broadcaster later deciding to make the recording of the 2004 contest (which it had hosted) available on its online streaming platform to mark the occasion of its 20th anniversary.
+Polish participating broadcaster TVP mentioned on 14 May 2024 in an article about the contest that a broadcaster from Norway expressed its "initial interest" to participate, but had not yet made a final decision.

 Participation overview

 Commentators and spokespersons

 The contests are broadcast online worldwide through the official Junior Eurovision Song Contest website junioreurovision.tv and YouTube.
 In 2015, the online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.
 The Norwegian broadcaster, NRK, sent their own commentators to each contest in order to provide commentary in the Norwegian language.
 Spokespersons were also chosen by the national broadcaster in order to announce the awarding points from Norway.
 The table below list the details of each commentator and spokesperson since 2003.